 Export to PDF and PNG

-dhtmlxGantt provides an online export service that will allow you to export the Gantt chart into the PDF or PNG format.
+dhtmlxGantt provides an online export service that allows you to export the Gantt chart into the PDF or PNG format.

-The service is free, but the output PDF/PNG file will contain the library's watermark under the GPL license.
-In case you buy a license, the result of export will be available without a watermark during the valid support period (12 months for all PRO licenses).
+The service is free, but the output PDF/PNG file will contain the library's watermark.
+To export without the watermark you need a valid license - the result of export will be available without a watermark during the valid support period (12 months for all PRO licenses).

 Error: Timeout trigger 20 seconds